Applicability

 Step 1: Create a new project

-dotnet new console -n DapperOceanBaseDemo
+dotnet new console -n DapperOceanBaseDemo cd DapperOceanBaseDemo

-Step 2: Install necessary NuGet packages
+Step 2: Install the required NuGet packages

-Install Dapper, MySQL connector, and related dependencies:
+Install the Dapper, MySQL connector, and related dependency packages:

 Step 3: Configure the database connection